iNPUTmice/SecureConversation/README.md

 #### Why is Conversations not end-to-end encrypted by default
 We briefly had OMEMO as the default E2EE but it turned out to be a usability nightmare and thus we reverted that.
 You can find more information in [the commit message](https://github.com/siacs/Conversations/commit/035d0c79572d5981c53d1bff7f30b484c6542f17) of that change.

-Quick reminder that Conversations **always** uses TLS to connect to your server.
+A quick reminder that Conversations **always** uses TLS to connect to your server.
 It won‘t even connect to a server without TLS.

 #### What is Blind Trust Before Verification / why are messages marked with a red lock?